jacobdale2906/OctoPrint-Mattacloud/README.md

 # OctoPrint-Mattacloud

-Automatic and intelligent error detection and process monitoring for your OctoPrint enabled 3D printer with full remote control and management from anywhere.
-Additionally, receive notifications and updates via your chosen communications medium, alerting you of failures and updating you on your 3D print.
+Automatic and intelligent error detection and process monitoring for your OctoPrint-enabled 3D printer, with full remote control, management and access from anywhere.
+Additionally, receive notifications and updates via your chosen communication medium, alerting you of failures and keeping you updated on the state of the 3D print.
+Overview your print history and gain insights into filament use, print times and your printer reliability.

-Learn more about **mattacloud** here: [https://mattalabs.com/products/mattacloud/](https://mattalabs.com/products/mattacloud/)
+Learn more about **mattacloud** and its features - [https://mattalabs.com/products/mattacloud/](https://mattalabs.com/products/mattacloud/)

 ### Error detection and process monitoring

 3D printers are not the most reliable of machines.
-All of us have suffered from errors whilst printing and many users feel _handcuffed_ to their printers, having to constantly check every 5 minutes to make sure that the print is _still_ okay!
-If this sounds familiar... hopefully this plugin will help.
+All of us have suffered from errors whilst printing and many users find themselves _handcuffed_ to their printers, having to constantly check the printer every 5 minutes to make sure that the print is _still_ okay!
+If this sounds familiar to you... hopefully this plugin will help.

 Numerous computer vision techniques are used to determine if an error has occurred during your 3D print.
-Using a mixture of machine learning, 3D printing heuristics and the direct comparison of g-code to the current state of the 3D print, an error can be reliably determined in an image of the 3D print.
+Using a mixture of machine learning, 3D printing heuristics and the direct comparison of g-code to the current state of the 3D print, an errors are reliably determined in an image of the print.

 Errors that are currently detected reliably: